 BPB condition report

-The certifying authority may have a condition imposed upon their accreditation by the NSW Building Professionals Board (BPB) that requires written advice (i.e. report) to be sought from Fire & Rescue NSW (FRNSW) before determining certain applications for certificate.
+The certifying authority may have a condition imposed upon their accreditation by the NSW Building Professionals Board (BPB) that requires written advice (i.e. report) to be sought from Fire & Rescue NSW (FRNSW) before determining certain applications for a certificate.

 The person having the benefit of a development consent or complying development certificate (e.g. development owner) is responsible for appointing a certifier to undertake the role of certifying authority for their development.
 In doing so they should carefully consider the certifier's accreditation category, accreditation history, insurance and whether any conditions have been imposed on them by the BPB.
 The BPB maintains a register of all accredited certifiers for NSW which includes details concerning their accreditation.